legendu-net/blog/en/content/2015/05/ipython-is-the-best-shell/ipython-is-the-best-shell.markdown

     This means that you might encounter issues running IPython if the configuration file of IPython is stored on a network filesystem.
     You should avoid storing IPython configuration files on network filesystems!!
+    To avoid such kind of issues,
+    you can store IPython configuration files on the local disk or in memory.
+    For example,
+    the following command stores IPython historical commands to the file `/tmp/ipython_host.sqlite` (on the local disk).

+        ipython --HistoryManager.hist_file=/tmp/ipython_hist.sqlite

+    And the following command stores IPython historical commands in memory.

+        ipython --HistoryManager.hist_file=:memory:

+    Notice that in JupyterLab this is done with the option `c.HistoryManager.hist_file`.

 2. You can the below command to generate (default) IPython configuration files.